SChinchi/LogViewer/README.md

 Follow the steps described in the Flutter [documentation](https://docs.flutter.dev/get-started/install) for your current environment.

 Do note the app is currently only tested on Windows and Android.

+Run `build_all.ps1` to generate release versions for any supported platforms which can be found in "build/binaries".